drod-96/SyntheticDHN/README.md

 - Randomly select the DPE class based on know french building distributions
 - Randomly select the energy consumption value based on the DPE class of each building type
 - Creates the heating demands profile for the year based on know heating demands profiles

+ADEME data can be retrieved from the ADEME [website](https://data-transitions2050.ademe.fr/).

+To generate the heating demands profiles, this work relies on profiles data from the work of [Ruhnau, O. and Muessel, J., When2Heat Heating Profiles.
+Open Power System Data, 2023](https://doi.org/10.25832/when2heat/2023-07-27)

 # Usability